danth6961/tsp-rebalance-app/docs/project_handoff.md

 - S 0
 - F 10

-The current baseline allocations are stored in `constants.py`, and `engine.py` should match them exactly. `app.py` also displays the same regime cards in the UI.
+The current baseline allocations are stored in `constants.py`, and `engine.py` should match them exactly. `app.py` should display the same regime cards in the UI.

 ---